piotr-kalanski/big-data-dev-environment-docker/README.md

 ## Airflow dags

-Airflow dags can be copied on host to directory [dags](/dags), so that they will be visible inside Docker container with airflow.
+Airflow dags can be copied on host to directory [airflow_dags](/airflow_dags), so that they will be visible inside Docker container with airflow.

+## Airflow plugins

+Airflow plugins can be copied on host to directory [airflow_plugins](/airflow_plugins), so that they will be visible inside Docker container with airflow.

 ## Spark applications